 A vacuum sealer is helpful.
 This is the one I have: the Waring Pistol Vac.
 In early 2017, at the tender age of 2½ it died suddenly.
 Happily, the manufacturer replaced it at no charge.
 It uses its own specialty bags, which despite the claims are not reusable.
 I find 1-Qt and 1-Gal bags handle most everything well.

-You can also seal Ziploc plastic freezer bags with the Archimedes method (useful if you need to seal liquids).
+You can also seal Ziploc plastic freezer bags with the Archimedes method (especially useful if you need to seal liquids).
 The freezer bags are sturdy and not prone to leak.

 Seasoning is a little different with sous-vide cooking.
 Dried herbs are often better than fresh.
 After cooking meats sous-vide, wash off any remaining herbs and dry the meat thoroughly before searing.

 Sous-vide can play well with smoking.
 A pork butt, cooked sous-vide at 160°F for 24 hours, releases a lot of liquid.
 This liquid is captured in the sous-vide bag.
 You can boil down the reserved liquid to reduce it by half.
 Rub the cooked pork butt and short-smoke it just long enough to make the bark, about 2-3 hours.
 When you pull the pork, add back some or all of the reserved liquid and you'll have amazingly juicy and flavorful pork!